Robbie Smith (rugby union): Professional career

-Smith is enrolled in the BT Sport Scottish Rugby Academy as a Stage 3 player.
+Smith was enrolled in the BT Sport Scottish Rugby Academy as a Stage 3 player.
 Stage 3 players are aligned to a professional club and given regional support.

 Smith made his Glasgow Warriors debut in the Pro14 match against Ospreys at Scotstoun Stadium on 25 January 2019.
 The Warriors won the match 9-3.

 On 3 May 2019, Smith signed his first professional contract with Bedford Blues in the English RFU Championship for the 2019-20 season.
 On 23 September 2020, Smith moves to the Premiership Rugby with Newcastle Falcons from the 2020-21 season.